autodyne/qxsl/ELVA.md

 (import java.lang.String)
 ```

-You can refer to the Java constructor by using the `new` function.
+You can access the Java constructor by using the `new` function.

 ```lisp
 (new Integer int) ;Integer::new